Bill would give an extra $2,400 per year to Social Security recipients

 The bill also comes in the wake of the Social Security Administration’s grim projection that Social Security funds will run out by 2035.

-The legislation would fund Social Security by raising taxers on high-income individuals.
+The legislation would fund Social Security by raising taxes on high-income individuals.

+“If you are a multi-billionaire, you pay the same amount of money into Social Security as someone who makes $147,000 a year,” Sanders said last week.

 The bill would also restore benefits eliminated in 1983 that are designed to help full-time students whose parents who are disabled or have died.